hanabi/hanabi.github.io/Reference.md

   * Alice blind-plays her *Finesse Position* card as red 1, but it is green 1.
   * Alice knows that she is promised the red 1, so she will blind-play her slot 2 on her next turn.

-### The Certain Finesse Clandestine Exception

-* This section outlines a specific and rare edge-case for *Certain Finesses*.
-* We agree that *Bluffs* take precedence over *Certain Finesses*.
-This means that a *Certain Finesse* cannot normally be performed from *Bluff Seat*.
-* *Certain Finesses* **can** be performed from *Bluff Seat* if it is strictly impossible to be a *Bluff*.
-In other words, this means that it is illegal for a player to perform a *Clandestine Finesse* on the very next player that targets a potentially duplicated card **and** the other player can rule out the possibility of a *Bluff*.
-* For example, in a 3-player game:
-  * All of the 2's & blue 3 is played on the stacks.
-Green 3 is in the discard pile.
-  * Alice has an unknown 3 in her hand that happens to be the red 3.
-  * Alice clues number 4 to Cathy, touching a red 4 as a *Play Clue*.
-  * Bob knows that Alice could be trying to perform a *Finesse* on a red 3.
-Normally, he would blind-discard his *Finesse Position* card as a *Certain Discard* in order to pass this card back to Alice.
-  * However, Bob also knows that this might be a *Bluff*.
-But wait - his *Finesse Position* card has negative blue on it.
-So anything that he blind-plays here would have to be a 3.
-Thus, this cannot be a *Bluff*, since a 3 would match a 4 and look like a *Finesse*.
-  * The only other possibility that Bob has to worry about is a *Clandestine Finesse*.
-For example, he could be blind-playing a green 3 **and then** a red 3 after that.
-If he blind-discarded, that could "kill" the green stack, since the other copy of green 3 is already discarded.
-  * However, Bob **also** knows that you are not allowed to perform a *Clandestine Finesse* from *Bluff Seat* that could duplicate a card in your hand.
-Thus, he can discount both the possibility of a *Bluff* **and** the possibility of a *Clandestine Finesse*.
-  * Bob performs a *Certain Discard* on his *Finesse Position* card and it is the red 3, successfully passing it back to Alice.
-* If someone performs a *Certain Discard* and you have two or more clued cards that could be the target, then you are not promised the order, only that you have the card clued somewhere in your hand.
-(This part works in the exact same way as a more-ordinary *Sarcastic Discard*.)

 ### The Trash Push

 * Normally, when a useless card is clued, it signifies a *Trash Chop Move*.
 However, what if the useless card is actually the card on chop?
 Then it wouldn't be *Chop Moving* anything.